 Positively interact with the public during community outreach events

 Environmental Education Interns are responsible for other duties as assigned, to engage with, and learn from, the Growing Gardens non-profit organization and community.

 Knowledge and Skills the Intern Will Develop:

 Teaching and co-teaching wide range of audiences in a garden-based setting including teaching techniques, group management strategies, and differentiation.

-Teaching Growing Gardens’ Environmental Education curriculum including field trips, summer camps, horticultural therapy, after school garden club, and classroom visits
+Teaching Growing Gardens’ Environmental Education curriculum including field trips and summer camps

 Teaching gardening skills and related topics